 The first episode of genital herpes can last two to four weeks.
 If repeated episodes occur, they are usually not as severe and prolonged as the first.

 Symptoms of genital herpes can include patches or a red rash, often very painful, around the genitals.
 Over time, these spots or rashes can open up to form ulcers.
-The sores gradually crust over, forming new skin as it heals.
+The sores gradually crust over, forming new skin as they heal.

 Other symptoms of genital herpes include: